InstituteforDiseaseModeling/idmtools/docs/sweeps-python.rst

 .. _formatting-text3:

-Now let's use this task to create a TemplatedSimulation builder.
+Now let's use this task to create a :py:class:`~idmtools.entities.templated_simulation.TemplatedSimulations` builder.
 This will build new simulations from sweep builders we will define later.
 We can also use it to manipulate the base_task or the base_simulation.

 .. code-block:: python